 Act like Tarzan: Fly through the trees.
 We have two ziplines at Strathcona Park Lodge, each slightly different, taking advantage of the geography and trees, both include a long ride whizzing through the forest safely attached to a wire.
-Scream, hang upside down or just feel the wind, it’s an exhilarating experience no one should miss.
+Scream or just feel the wind, it’s an exhilarating experience no one should miss.

 We’ve had 80 year olds and six year olds love the zip line.
 Physically it’s one of the easiest and funnest activities on the property.
 But it can also be mentally intimidating.
 Letting go and giving it a try is the highlight for many visitors to Strathcona Park Lodge.

 Ever wonder what it’s like to climb a 50ft. tall tree?
 Now is your chance to find out.
 Giant staples have been pinned into the bark of huge Douglas fir trees (they don’t hurt the tree).
 Using the staples as a ladder you’ll climb up the tree with a rope and harness to keep you safe.
 The birds eye view from the top is one of a kind.

 Self guide and free activities

 Lodge guests and visitors can take part in self-guided and free activities.
 For safety reasons, we ask that you sign in at the office, but otherwise feel free to enjoy these activities at your leisure.
 Want a guide to show you around?
 Our skilled and knowledgeable instructors are available to lead you through these activities for a fee.

 The Low Ropes Course encourages you to test your balance, problem solving and team work skills on a collection of games and challenges.
 This is a great place for kids to play and adults to try their tight rope walking skills.